keptn/community/community-rockstar.md

 ### Get nominated by the Keptn community

-If you get nominated by someone from the Keptn community and a name is brought forward to the community leads, they will evaluate based on the metioned dimensions and eventually reward a member of the Keptn community each quarter for his outstanding contributions!
+If you get nominated by someone from the Keptn community and a name is brought forward to the [community leads](https://github.com/keptn/community/blob/master/CODEOWNERS) (you will also find them in [Slack](https://slack.keptn.sh)), they will evaluate based on the mentioned dimensions and eventually reward a member of the Keptn community each quarter for his outstanding contributions!

 ## 🚀 Community rockstars so far